 Venue: Gordon Room, Worthing Town Hall

-Members and officers must declare any disclosable pecuniary interests in relation to any business on the agenda.
-Declarations should also be made at any stage such an interest becomes apparent during the meeting.
+Members and Officers must declare any disclosable pecuniary interests in relation to any business on the agenda.
+Declarations should also be made at any stage an interest becomes apparent during the meeting.

 If in doubt contact the Legal or Democratic Services representative for this meeting.

-In order for the Committee to provide the fullest answer, questions from the public should be submitted by noon on Thursday 30 January 2020.
+So as to provide the best opportunity for the Committee to provide the public with the fullest answer, questions from the public should be submitted by midday on Monday 14 August 2023.

 Where relevant notice of a question has not been given, the person presiding may either choose to give a response at the meeting or respond by undertaking to provide a written response within three working days.